justindemonte/VE_NTE/README.md

 Before beginning, users need to create a python virtual environment, ensure that the needed R packages are installed, and create a directory structure according to the following 4 steps.

-Step 1: create python virtual environment by running the following commands: module add anaconda/2023.03
+Step 1: create python virtual environment by running the following commands:

-# create the virtual environment in user-specified directory
+module add anaconda/2023.03
 python3 -m venv [user directory]/virtualEnv/bin/activate
 module add r/4.2.2

-# install the needed python packages, directory should match the one specified above.
 source [user directory]/virtualEnv/bin/activate

 python3.10 -m pip install --upgrade pip